-In this article, I’ll review the main features and current trends in vacuum robots, and how motor drivers can help address those requirements.
+In this article, we will review the main features and current trends in vacuum robots, and how motor drivers can help address those requirements.

 Moving forward, vacuum robots are expected to become less clumsy (in other words, not as easily disoriented) and faster.
 Their designs will also continue to shrink, enabling them to clean tight spots such as under kitchen cabinets or low-clearance furniture.

-Discover our brushed DC motor driver with stall detection and speed control reference design for vacuum robots
+Discover TI's brushed-DC motor driver with stall detection and speed control reference design for vacuum robots

 Vacuum robot design challenges

 Two of the biggest design challenges for vacuum robots are battery life and reliability.
 Most vacuum robots are battery operated and charge from a power dock.
-A typical block diagram of a vacuum robot can be seen in figure 1.
+Figure 1 is a typical block diagram for a vacuum robot.

 Motors are a big part of vacuum robots.
 How to drive the motor and what kind of motor drivers to use determines battery life and reliability.